In today’s video, Food Stylist and Chef Fiona Archibold shares with us her tips on how she utilises leftover bread in two very delicious ways.

 Other ways you can help feed the community:

 I had read in the newspaper on the 25th about the Ro’yati Initiative, where Emirati ladies decided to extend this thought and provide food throughout the year (not just during Ramadan) to the poor and those in need.
 They provide basic supermarket items to help feed these families and help them cook their daily meals.
 I also read that they, with the supervision of Dubai Municipality, arrange for cooked meals to be delivered to the families as well.
 The Ro’yati initiative is an amazing way to give back to the community.
 And they also have a volunteer programme, where you could volunteer to help distribute food in your area and so on.
 Find out more about this initiative and get in touch with them if you would like to help in any way.

 I also know that last year, Abu Dhabi also had a similar initiative of collecting safe-to-eat leftovers and distributing them to families in need.
-The project "Hifth Al Nima" or Saving Grace is organised in collaboration with Abu Dhabi Municipality, where people who are having big parties such as weddings for instance will contact the team working on the project who will in turn go to the event and collect the food (they even ensure that the food is in good condition throughout).
+The project “Hifth Al Nima” or Saving Grace is organised in collaboration with Abu Dhabi Municipality, where people who are having big parties such as weddings, for instance, will contact the team working on the project who will, in turn, go to the event and collect the food (they even ensure that the food is in good condition throughout).
 But the project goes beyond just events and parties, as people can organise with them the delivery of fresh meals too.
-Further more this project is all about saving any waste not just food (to include furniture, clothes...) and educating people about extravagance and waste.
-They collect any materials that you no longer need and distrube them to those in need.
+Furthermore, this project is all about saving any waste not just food (to include furniture, clothes…) and educating people about extravagance and waste.
+They collect any materials that you no longer need and distribute them to those in need.

 The article I had read is on this link, and the official page I could find is on this link.
 However, I was unable to find more links or social networks.
 Perhaps, you would like to look into this, or if you live in Abu Dhabi and know of this project, perhaps you can give us some links that we can follow.